WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 In combat, it shares your initiative and takes its turn immediately after yours.
 It can move and use its reaction on it's own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take one of the actions in its stat block or the Dash, Disengage, Help, Hide or Search action.

 ### Soul Shards
-*3rd-level warlock feature*
+*3rd-level Warlock feature*

 <div style='margin-top:-4px'></div>

 You can create soul shards: small crystals formed from fragments of souls and spirits.
-You can expend a soul shard to empower your warlock spells and abilities.
-You start knowing the abilities listed below and learn more as you gain more levels in the warlock class.
+You can expend a soul shard to empower your Warlock spells and abilities.
+You start knowing the abilities listed below and learn more as you gain more levels in the Warlock class.

 You can have up to three soul shards at any given time; attempting to create an additional soul shard results in a useless dull gemstone.
 Soul shards last until used, at which point they disappear.
 If a soul shard leaves your possession for at least 8 hours, it disappears.
-Soul shards you create can only be used by you; soul shards created by other warlocks are useless.
+Soul shards you create can only be used by you; soul shards created by other Warlocks are useless.

 Over the course of a rest, you can gather fragments of wandering souls to create soul shards.
 You can create a single soul shard over the span of a short rest, or any number over a long rest.